Mrwn-H/Analysis-of-Locomotion/README.md

 ## IMPORTANT: place of data in code

-To make sure all code runs well, the datasets have to be placed in a particular way, described bellow:
+To make sure all code runs well, the datasets have to be placed in a particular way, described bellow.
+Please replicate the `data` folder as bellow, placed at the same level as main.m :

 ```
 Analysis-of-Locomtion
-├── Functions
-├── main.m
-├── (...)
 ├── data
 │   ├── Healthy Dataset
 │   │   ├── 01
 │   │   │   ├── 1_AML01_2kmh.mat
 │   │   │   ├── (...)
 │   │   ├── 02
-│   │   │   ├── asset_price_GBM_sim.csv
+│   │   │   ├── 1_AML02_2kmh.mat
 │   │   │   ├── (...)
 │   ├── SCI Human
 │   │   ├── DM002_TDM_1kmh_NoEES.mat
 │   │   ├── (...)
+├── Functions
+│   ├── (...)
+├── main.m
+├── neural_net.m
+├── (...)
 ```
 ## Code description